Ako | Education

 Taikākā: Optimising Māori Academic Achievement

-Taikākā: Optimising Māori academic achievement in a Maori medium teacher education programme is a project funded by Ako Aotearoa.
-The aim of the project if to build upon existing teaching and learning strategies to improve academic outcomes in an undergraduate degree level Maori medium ITE programme.
+Taikākā: Optimising Māori academic achievement in a Maori medium teacher education programme was funded by Ako Aotearoa.
+The aim of the project was to build upon existing teaching and learning strategies to improve academic outcomes in an undergraduate degree level Maori medium ITE programme.

 Te Pū o te Rākau: Pūrākau and Indigenous Storywork